secile/UsbCamera/README.md

 * DSLab (author: cogorou)
     - https://github.com/cogorou/DSLab

-# And...
+# Example.
-You can make H264 recorder by using UsbCamera and OpenH264Lib.NET and AviWriter(in MotionJPEGWriter).
+You can make H264 recorder by using UsbCamera and OpenH264Lib.NET and [AviWriter](https://github.com/secile/MotionJPEGWriter/blob/master/source/AviWriter.cs)(in MotionJPEGWriter).
-See README.md in OpenH264.NET.
+See README.md in [OpenH264Lib.NET](https://github.com/secile/OpenH264Lib.NET).

+If you are going to record movie with audio, see README.md in [AudioIO](https://github.com/secile/AudioIO).